Having trouble with your Chromecast? Don't worry, your question may be answered below. If your question isn't covered, try to troubleshoot your issue.

-- Leave your Chromecast plugged in and connected to your WiFi network for at least one hour.
+- Leave your Chromecast plugged in and connected to your WiFi network for at least one minute.

 - We recommend that you plug your Chromecast into wall power using the USB power cable and power adapter that was provided in the box.

-After one hour, reboot your Chromecast device by following the steps below that match the sender device you’re using:
+After one minute, reboot your Chromecast device by following the steps below that match the sender device you’re using:

-Please note: A number of TVs will not pass through Dolby Digital Plus streams.
+Note: A number of TVs will not pass through Dolby Digital Plus streams.
 The Chromecast will need to be plugged directly into an A/V receiver in order for Dolby Digital Plus streams to work properly.

 General helpI'm a developer interested in developing for Cast and/or Chromecast.
 Where can I find more information?